neondatabase/website/content/docs/guides/neon-authorize-clerk.md

 ---
-title: Set up Clerk with Neon Authorize
+title: Database-Level authorization with Clerk and Neon Authorize
-subtitle: Integrate Clerk with Neon Authorize to secure your application at the database level
+subtitle: Secure your application using Postges Row-level Security
 enableTableOfContents: true
 ---